 The Hospital Indemnity Plan is an Amarillo ISD “Opt-Out” plan.
 If you have insurance with your spouse you may elect this coverage to allow you to use their plan as your primary insurance.
 There are no cards issued with this plan.
 Claim forms are available through the Amarillo ISD Benefits Office.

-Yes, Prime Therapeutics is the prescription plan for Amarillo ISD.
-There is not a separate card to get your prescriptions filled.
+Yes, Express Scripts is the prescription plan for Amarillo ISD.
+There is a separate card to get your prescriptions filled.
 You are eligible for the plan through both the Amarillo ISD BSA PPO and Amarillo ISD BSA HDHP.
 You are not eligible for the prescription plan through the Hospital Indemnity Plan.

 No, you will not receive vision cards.
 There are no cards needed to access this plan.
 You will need to make an appointment with an in-network provider and tell them you are a VSP member.
 You will need to give them your employee identification number for them to access your benefits.
 For example, if your employee identification number is 1234 you will need to add five zeros in front to make a 9-digit number, 000001234.
 Your provider will then be able to verify your benefits online through the VSP system.
 VSP Customer Service: 800-877-7195.